Are All ETLs Created Equal? 5 Questions Marketing and Sales Ops Needs to Ask About Data Integration

-Disconnected systems and data silos cause sub-optimal data management, which prevents business users from leveraging the power of customer data effectively or efficiently.
+Disconnected systems and data silos cause suboptimal data management, which prevents business users from leveraging the power of customer data effectively or efficiently.
 However, if that data is connected and more easily harnessed to deliver business value, it gives the business a significant competitive advantage.
 The first step towards achieving that vision is getting data integration right.

-Why Do Marketing Ops and Sales Ops Teams Need Data Integration?
+Why Do Business Teams Need Data Integration?

-In fact, according to Chief Martech, cloud-first organizations today deploy a staggering 186 SaaS tech apps on average.1 Similarly, a Ventana study found that more than one-half of sales organizations (55%) report utilizing more than 10 data sources, including one-third (33%) that use more than 20.2 And with a 2022 LXA martech survey showing over 24% of the marketing budget going to purchase new martech tools, it’s easy to see how growing amounts of customer data become fragmented and siloed.3
+In fact, according to Chief Martech, cloud-first organizations today deploy a staggering 186 SaaS tech apps on average.
+1 Similarly, a Ventana study found that more than one-half of sales organizations (55%) report utilizing more than 10 data sources, including one-third (33%) that use more than 20.2 And with a 2022 LXA martech survey showing over 24% of the marketing budget going to purchase new martech tools, it’s easy to see how growing amounts of customer data become fragmented and siloed.3

 This presents a problem for enterprise organizations.
 The same LXA martech survey shows that in 2022, 57% of marketers cited inadequate integration as the main barrier to optimal use of marketing technology platforms.
-The answer on how to address this problem lies in data integration.
+The answer to how to address this problem lies in data integration.

-The wrong approach, however, can lead to poor decision making that can hinder or even harm business outcomes.
+The wrong approach, however, can lead to poor decision-making that can hinder or even harm business outcomes.

 Why DIY Is the Wrong Approach to Data Integration